bennapp/game/README.md

 `go run createPlayer.go` - get the Id of the player

+`go run coin.go` - spawns coin (optional)

+to run the debugger backend / terminal client:
-`go run terminalClient.go` - set the Id of player then run this, to test the backend via terminal
+`go run terminalClient.go` - set the Id of player then run this

-`go run coin.go` - spawns coin
+or run the websockets server to send data to the front-end `go run websocketServer.go`

 ## Reference
 [Directory Layout](https://github.com/golang-standards/project-layout/blob/master/README.md)